Survey Junkie Review

 Is Survey Junkie Worth It?

-I used to think that taking surveys online for extra cash was a waste of time.
+I used to think that taking surveys for money was a waste of time.
 But I’ve come around to this concept as a side hustle because it is easy to use.
 It is also less intrusive than other survey site platforms.

 So is Survey Junkie worth it?
 Is it a good way to make extra cash?
 Yes, definitely.

 Although the dollar signs aren’t that big, this is extra cash we’re talking about here.
 Money that isn’t in your bank account that could be.
-And you can spend just a few minutes a day in order to make several dollars a month.
+And you can spend just a few minutes a day in order to make a couple hundred dollars a month.

 Think of what you could buy with a few extra bucks each month.
 An extra coffee.
 A beer for you and your friend.
 Part of your phone bill.